Anti-Alias/bevy_ui_dsl/README.md

 In this example, **root** is a function that takes a class called **c_root**.
 The **c_root** function just manipulates a NodeBundle, which is NodeBundle::default() by default.
 Ultimately, the NodeBundle in question gets spawned.

 Like **root**, **node** also takes in a class (or a tuple of classes) and spawns a NodeBundle.
-When a tuple of classes is supplied, the callback functions are applied left to right.
+When a tuple of classes is supplied, the callback functions are applied in order of left to right.

 ## Class Examples